 Not setting the Receive Maximum value is the same as setting it to 65535.

-Topic Alias Maximum.
+Topic Alias Maximum

 34 (0x22) Byte Identifier of the Topic Alias Maximum.
 Followed by the Two Byte Integer representing the Topic Alias Maximum value.
 It is a protocol error to include the Topic Alias Maximum value more than once.